 Retains all emissions equipment for 50-State compliance.

-Our High-Ram intakes have always whipped the competition.
-Our new Monster-Ram flat-out destroys it.
-Utilizing the latest in electronic computational fluid-dynamic technology, tested on the flow bench as well as on the dyno, and finally proven in the real world where the rubber meets the road, Monster-Ram is a beast that only Banks could have unleashed.
-A simple, direct-replacement casting, Monster-Ram is instant power, performance, and acceleration gratification.
-The factory inlet is cramped and angular compared to Banks larger, streamlined cast-metal Monster-Ram.
+Utilizing the latest in CFD (computational fluid-dynamics), tested on the flow bench, the dyno, and on-road, Monster-Ram is a beast that only Banks could have unleashed.
+A direct-replacement aluminum casting, Monster-Ram is instant power, performance, and acceleration gratification.
+The factory inlet elbow is cramped and angular in order to accommodate the path of the stock No. 1 fuel line.
+Banks Engineers designed a new No. 1 fuel line, allowing the Monster-Ram to flow more air without obstruction.

 - Raises boost without increasing turbine drive pressure